 There are a number of accessories you can add to the bundle, including:

-How to use the Maonocaster E2
+How To Use The Maonocaster E2

 It takes 12 steps to set up your Maonocaster E2: